bbauska/CSS-Notes4Pros/README.md

 > [[:full-screen]](https://developer.mozilla.org/en-US/docs/Web/CSS/:fullscreen)
 > of elements and not just the top level element.
 >
-> Applies to any element being hovered by the user\'s pointing device,
+> Applies to any element being hovered by the user&apos;s pointing device,
 > but
 >
 > [[:hover]](https://www.w3.org/TR/css3-selectors/#the-user-action-pseudo-classes-hover-act)